nehahs/Origin-health-/README.md

 <h1>Role Challenge for Origin Health submitted by Neha HS(1BM19BT029)</h1>

-Project Summary
+<h2>Project Summary</h2>
 here we are creating a single page application (SPA) using Javascript and the framework used here is REACT.
 I have also used HTML and css for the front end part.
 Here a link was provided containing 12 images and the objective of this SPA is to display all these images in a carousel format and being able to label and filter them manually as a user.

 <h2>Features:</h2>
 <h3>1.
 Login Page</h3>

-•	here the login page has two options: user and admin
+•	created a <b>login.jsx</b> that displays two options: user or admin to allow users to login their credentials accordingly.

-•	only when the correct credentials are entered you will be able to access the respective dashboards
+•	only when the correct credentials user can access the respective dashboards

-2. User page
+<h3>2.
+User page</h3>

 •	the user login details are neha and password is 123